HARIHARAN2327/skill-sharing-network/README.md

 - `MAIL_USERNAME` (sync: false; set in dashboard)
 - `MAIL_PASSWORD` (sync: false; set in dashboard)

-### 3. Create the MySQL database in the cloud
+### 3. Create the PostgreSQL database in the cloud

-Use any managed MySQL provider (Render PostgreSQL is common, but here we assume MySQL in another service such as AWS RDS, PlanetScale, etc.).
+Use any managed PostgreSQL provider (including Render PostgreSQL or another service such as AWS RDS, etc.).
 Note the:

 - JDBC URL
 - Username